statistikZH/covid19monitoring/README.md

 -  Thomas Hofer has created Text

 **"Peter Moser ok" means**:
--  Non sensitive data can be publihed to public respository
+-  Non sensitive data can be published to public repository

 # Our github procedure